High Quality United FC

-High Quality United FC, sometimes known as High Quality FC, is a Bhutanese football club based in Thimphu.
+High Quality United FC, also known as High Quality FC, is a Bhutanese football club based in Thimphu.
 The club currently operates only with youth selections, as the senior squad was disbanded prior to the 2022 season.

 History

 High Quality United first appeared in the 2017 Thimphu League, in which they won six games, lost seven, and drew once against the Bhutan U-19s with a score of 0–0.
 They finished their inaugural season in fifth place.
 As they did not place in the top 3, they did not qualify to the 2017 Bhutan National League, but they were not relegated and competed again in the 2018 Thimphu League.